What if I told you that you could earn money just by sharing a link?

 The process by which an individual or an organization promotes products of other businesses and gets a commission on each sale they generate is known as Affiliate marketing.
 These individuals are often called affiliate marketers.
 They look for products they and their audience are interested in and promote them through their affiliate links.
 They get paid an affiliate commission on every sale that they generate.

-In simple terms, Affiliate marketing is a method of marketing where Individuals share products or services of some other brands on their social networks like Facebook, YouTube or their website to earn a commission on the sale of that product.
+In simple terms, affiliate marketing is a method of marketing where individuals share products or services of some other brands on their social networks, such as Facebook, YouTube, or their website, to earn a commission on the sale of that product.

 History